awsdocs/iam-user-guide/doc_source/troubleshoot_policies.md

 ## Troubleshoot Using the Visual Editor<a name="troubleshoot_policies-viseditor"></a>

 When you create or edit a customer managed policy, you can use information in the **Visual editor** tab to help you troubleshoot errors in your policy\.
-To view an example of using the visual editor to create a policy, see [[ERROR] BAD/MISSING LINK TEXT](access_controlling.md#access_controlling-identities)\.
+To view an example of using the visual editor to create a policy, see [Controlling Access to Identities](access_controlling.md#access_controlling-identities)\.

 ### Policy Restructuring<a name="troubleshoot_viseditor-restructure"></a>